 Beaches in Gran Canaria

-For many, a visit to the Canary Islands and Gran Canaria means one thing: the beach.
-The year round warm climate, pristine sands and warm Atlantic Ocean attracts over two million visitors each year to this resort island.
-With over 230km of coastline and almost 60 beaches, this is a sun-worshiper’s paradise.
-Each beach has its own charm and attraction, and the scenery changes constantly as you move around the island.
+For many, a visit to the Canary Islands and Gran Canaria means one thing: a trip to the beach.
+The year-round warm climate, pristine beaches and pleasant Atlantic Ocean attracts over two million visitors every year to this resort island.
+With over 230 kilometers of coastline and almost 60 beaches, Gran Canaria’s beaches are a sun-worshiper’s paradise.
+Each has its own charm and keen observers will notice how the scenery along the coast constantly changes as you move around the island.

-Scuba diving is a popular pastime, and a wealth of fascinating marine life is just waiting to be discovered under the surface.
-Alternatively, stay dry and take to the sea on a guided boat trip in search of dolphins.
+Scuba diving is a popular pastime in Gran Canaria, since there is an abundance of fascinating marine life just waiting to be discovered underneath the surface.
+Alternatively, guided boat trips in search of dolphins and whales offer a way to stay dry while enjoying the ocean’s beauty.
 If you need a break from the water, then head inland and explore a different side of the island.
-Enjoy a gentle stroll through one of its 32 nature reserves, or indulge in one of the many mountain sports on offer in Gran Canaria, including hiking, rock climbing or mountain biking.
+Enjoy a peaceful stroll through one of Gran Canaria’s 32 nature reserves, or indulge in one of the many mountain sports.
+Our family-friendly hotel, the Radisson Blu Resort, Gran Canaria, is close to trails that are perfect for hiking, rock climbing or mountain biking.